ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Continued restaurant project

 **Thoughts:** Mostly worked on css, so far so good.
 Learned about z-index and got more familar with relative and absolute positioning

+### Day 53: August 12, 2021

+**Today's Progress**: Continued restaurant project

+**Thoughts:** Worked more on CSS but also created the switching tab function and the load page function.
+I got better with my transitions and how to apply it to removing a DOM element.
+Feeling good!